 a.
 The principal function of the Merit Review Committee is to oversee the integrity of the annual Merit Review process.
 All members of the Department take turns serving two-year terms on the Merit Review Committee and will be assigned by a Merit Review Committee Membership Queue.
 Membership includes three faculty members.
 When there are three or more non-tenured faculty in the department, the membership queue will be adjusted to ensure that membership includes one non-tenured faculty and two tenured faculty members (or the most senior faculty members if no tenured faculty are available).
 Newly hired faculty will be added at the top of the queue to serve a two year term beginning in their second year.
-One tenured faculty, preferably serving in the second year of their term on the committee (chosen randomly by the Department Chair if there are two) will serve as Committee.
+One tenured faculty, preferably serving in the second year of their term on the committee (chosen randomly by the Department Chair if there are two) will serve as Committee Chair.
+No faculty member shall serve more than two consecutive years on the committee.

-3. The Program Assessment Committees (SOCPAC)
+3. The Program Assessment Committee (SOCPAC)